Megagig/pharma-care-saas/Implementation/AI_DIAGNOSTIC_MODULE_README.md

 ## Overview

-The AI Diagnostic Module integrates advanced AI capabilities into the PharmaCare SaaS platform, enabling pharmacists to receive AI-assisted diagnostic analysis for patient symptoms and clinical presentations.
+The AI Diagnostic Module integrates advanced AI capabilities into the PharmacyCopilot SaaS platform, enabling pharmacists to receive AI-assisted diagnostic analysis for patient symptoms and clinical presentations.
 This module uses OpenRouter API with DeepSeek V3.1 (reasoning mode) to provide structured medical diagnostic analysis.

 ## Features